Avoid Being Taxed: How Tweaking the Structure of Your Organization Can Protect Your Bottom Line

 This kind of situation applies to more than just sales functions and revenue.
 Say, for example, there is a tech company headquartered in Austin, Texas, U.S.A. that hires a person in Indonesia to develop the company’s key software for the U.S. company.
 Tax authorities in Indonesia could become aware of this and claim that the Indonesian resident person is undertaking strategic product development functions which have resulted in the creation of intellectual property within their territory.
 They could say that any subsequent revenues made from the software should therefore be taxed in Indonesia.

-In this case, the U.S. company should have proactively drafted either a third party contractual agreement (or if this person is employed by an Indonesian entity, an intercompany agreement) in which the Indonesian developer is positioned as performing contract Research and Development under instruction from a more senior person based in the United States.
-With this legal and transactional structure, anything that the Indonesian developer creates would be considered as U.S. intellectual property, because he’s working under the instructions of headquarters.
+In this case, the U.S. company should have proactively drafted either a third-party contractual agreement (or if this person is employed by an Indonesian entity, an intercompany agreement) in which the Indonesian developer is positioned as performing contract Research and Development under instruction from a more senior person based in the United States.
+With this legal and transactional structure, anything that the Indonesian developer creates would be considered U.S. intellectual property, because he’s working under the instructions of headquarters.
 During a tax audit, the U.S. company has a stronger case to defend the intellectual property as being U.S.-owned, and any future income associated with this intellectual property should not be taxable in Indonesia.

 Make sure you align your commercial strategy with your tax strategy